juxhouse/bela-resources/Concepts-Advanced.md

   It is internal for the ancestor and external for the descendant.

 #### Visible deps (on a diagram)
-  The external deps of an element but not vertical deps.
+  The external deps of an element but not hierarchical deps.